tetrapus/PoGoPebble/README.md

 - Feature list coming soon

 ## HOW DO I GET IT
-PokeWatch is in development and not currently available in the Pebble app store, but you can get it by [downloading the .pbw](https://github.com/tetrapus/PoGoPebble/releases/download/0.1/PokeWatch.pbw) and opening it with the Pebble app on your phone.
+PokeWatch is [available from the Pebble Appstore](https://apps.getpebble.com/applications/5796959aa40d829e7b00001e), but you can also get it by [downloading the .pbw](https://github.com/tetrapus/PoGoPebble/releases/download/0.1/PokeWatch.pbw) and opening it with the Pebble app on your phone.

 If the above method doesn't work, you can load it via CloudPebble as follows: